assiro/uub-operative-system/README.md

 uub.bin is the image file of entire flash memory

-Current version of system Beta Test 0.2 september 2016
+Current version of system Beta Test 0.2  - september 2016

-Changelog ver.
+#Changelog ver.
 B.T.
 0.2
 •	 Implementation of “patching” program for UUB - updating firmware and upgrading software

 •	Custom commands definition for settings and functions